MissMeriel/ROSbot_data_collection/docs/rosbot_equipment_setup.md

 Download [ZED SDK v4.1](https://www.stereolabs.com/developers/release) for Ubuntu 22.
 Install the ZED SDK following the instruction [here](https://www.stereolabs.com/docs/installation/linux#download-and-install-the-zed-sdk).\
 Install the ROS 2 package `zed_ros2_wrapper` for using Stereolabs ZED Camera cameras: [ZED ROS 2 Repository](https://github.com/stereolabs/zed-ros2-wrapper).

+Use Cheese to test your camera:
+1. In your terminal, install cheese through `sudo apt-get install cheese`.
+2. Run `cheese`.
+Cheese should automatically detect your webcam and display live video stream.
+3. To record video or take a snapshot, click either on photo or video and select Take a Photo or Start recording.
+   - If Cheese doesn't display the output from your webcam, test that the problem is not with Cheese before trying anything else by using one of the programs in the next section.
+   - If Cheese displays a garbled picture or one with poor colour/brightness/contrast, go to the Ubuntu wiki [Webcam Troubleshooting](https://help.ubuntu.com/community/Webcam/Troubleshooting) page for steps to resolve this.

 If encounter the Error `[zed.zed_node]: Error opening camera: NO GPU DETECTED`:
 1. Use the usb_cam package to parse the input of the ZED2 camera.
 [usb_cam](https://github.com/ros-drivers/usb_cam)